 Answer: The Sayre Glove

-If you’re a child of the 1980s and you picked The Power Glove as your answer, we can certainly forgive you: the Nintendo marketing department worked overtime with that project and there certainly wasn’t an elementary age video game fan in that decade that didn’t crave their own Power Glove.
+If you’re a child of the 1980s and you picked the Power Glove as your answer, we can certainly forgive you.
+The Nintendo marketing department worked overtime with that project and there certainly wasn’t an elementary school aged video game fan in that decade that didn’t crave their own Power Glove.

-Despite innovations in the field and new products, very few people in the intervening decades have adopted glove-based inputs, and they remain a novelty typically used for computer games and virtual reality simulations.
+Despite innovations in the field and new products, very few people in the intervening decades have adopted glove-based input, and they remain a novelty typically used for computer games and virtual reality simulations.